gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The joining node acts as Client (C), and requests to join an OSCORE group by accessing the related join endpoint at the Group Manager.

-* The Authorization Server (AS) authorizes joining nodes to join OSCORE groups under their respective the Group Manager.
+* The Authorization Server (AS) authorizes joining nodes to join OSCORE groups under their respective Group Manager.
 Multiple Group Managers can be associated to the same AS.
 The AS MAY release Access Tokens for other purposes than joining OSCORE groups under registered Group Managers.
 For example, the AS may also release Access Tokens for accessing resources hosted by members of OSCORE groups.

 All communications between the involved entities rely on the CoAP protocol and must be secured.